thenumbernine/solarsystem-lua/README.md

 - run solarsystem.lua to see the solar system simulation
 - run graph.lua to see the conjugations and distances between planets

+- visualize-smallbodies.lua
+	This uses the smallbodies.raw, which is produced in my webgl solarsystem project, inside jpl-ssd-smallbody/output-points.template.lua

 depends on
 - my lua-ext library
 - my imguiapp library